csisl/egadd/README.md

 # egadd
-A program that tracks devices plugged into a computers USB port
+A program that monitors and logs devices plugged into a computers USB port.

 | IMPORTANT:    | This is a work in progress |